MediaWiki: Editing interface

 MediaWiki's default page-editing tools have been described as somewhat challenging to learn.
 A survey of students assigned to use a MediaWiki-based wiki found that when they were asked an open question about main problems with the wiki, 24% cited technical problems with formatting, e.g. "Couldn't figure out how to get an image in.
 Can't figure out how to show a link with words; it inserts a number."

 To make editing long pages easier, MediaWiki allows the editing of a subsection of a page (as identified by its header).
 A registered user can also indicate whether or not an edit is minor.
 Correcting spelling, grammar or punctuation are examples of minor edits, whereas adding paragraphs of new text is an example of a non-minor edit.

 Sometimes while one user is editing, a second user saves an edit to the same part of the page.
 Then, when the first user attempts to save the page, an edit conflict occurs.
 The second user is then given an opportunity to merge their content into the page as it now exists following the first user's page save.

 MediaWiki's user interface has been localized in many different languages.
 A language for the wiki content itself can also be set, to be sent in the "Content-Language" HTTP header and "lang" HTML attribute.

+VisualEditor has its own integrated wikitext editing interface known as 2017 wikitext editor, the older editing interface is known as 2010 wikitext editor.